-Report on line 8, column (a), amounts expensed on Part I, line 11, net income per the income statement, that are attributable to all stock options.
+Report on line 8, column (a), amounts expensed on Part I, line 11, net income, that are attributable to all stock options.
 Report on line 8, column (d), deduction amounts attributable to all stock options.

 Line 9.
 Other Equity-Based Compensation